Code-Institute-Submissions/ms1-the_rolls/README.md

         - A quote from Henry Royce to convey to the user the company ethos.
 The quote slides in from the left and the author fades in after the quote has stopped and the user has had a chance to read the quote.
 This is done using [animate.css](https://animate.style/).
         - An ‘About Us’ section to tell the user a little bit more about the company and the company ethos.
         - An ‘About the car’ section to give more detail on the car specifications etc.
         - A 'Pricing' section to show the approximate price of the service.
-Below the text detailing the price there is a google map in an iframe to show the user the approximate cost in the defined areas.
-The iframe is manipulated to hide the cumbersome and unsightly bar across the top of personal google maps that comes as standard.
+        - Below the text detailing the price there is a google map in an iframe to show the user the approximate cost in the defined areas.
+The iframe is manipulated to hide the cumbersome and unsightly bar across the top and the the scale and T&C link at the bottom that comes as standard.
     - Contact
         - The page leads with an image of the car to keep consistency across the pages.
         - A wedding enquiry form